Peer-Review Policy

 1. Preliminary Examination and Similarity Screening:

 An internal reviewer performs a preliminary review of the manuscript to ensure that it complies with the journal's writing standards.
-The reviewer then uses iThenticate software to generate and analyze a similarity report.
+The internal reviewer then uses iThenticate software to generate and analyze a similarity report.

 1. The Peer Review (External Review) Process